KDStV Saarland Saarbrücken: Wichs

-Motto

-The motto of the K.D.St.V.
-Saarland; veritati et caritati! (devoted to truth and love) origins from the later archbishop of Munich and Freising, Josef Kardinal Wendel, who was born in the Saarland.

 Coat of Arms

-The coat of arms is parted by cross.
+The coat of arms is parted by the cross.
 The left upper field shows the insignia of the fraternity.
 The right upper field shows the colors of the fraternity.
 The lower right field shows the coat of arms of the former town of St Johann, now part of Saarbrücken.
 The last field shows the lion of Nassau Saarbrücken.

 Zirkel (insignia)

-Der Saarlandenzirkel is a collegiate monogram of the four letters V, C, F, S and an exclamation point.
+Der Saarlandenzirkel is a collegiate monogram of the four letters V, C, F, and S and an exclamation point.
 These letters represent the words vivat crescat floreat SAARLAND (Saarland bloom, grow, prosper).
 The exclamation point represents in aeternum and signifies the existence of members, still attending a university.

 Membership

-Only Catholic men can be member of the K.D.St.V.
+Only Catholic men can be members of the K.D.St.V.
 Saarland.

-Besides few exceptions only students of the Friedrich Schiller University Jena can join the fraternity.
+Besides a few exceptions, only students of the Friedrich Schiller University Jena can join the fraternity.
 Membership begins with the Fuchsenzeit, a time of probation of about six months.
 If the fraternity and the new member both decide to award full membership, this membership now lasts lifelong.
 Today the fraternity has 171 members.

-The members are divided in Aktive, those who still are students and Alte Herren, those who finished their studies.
-The Alte Herren, graduated students with regular income, provides a financial background.
+The members are divided into Aktive, those who still are students, and Alte Herren, those who finished their studies.
+Alte Herren, a graduated students with regular income, provides a financial background.
 This usually means quite cheap housing for the younger members among other things.